-Some useful tips for carrying out a SWOT analysis include:
+Some useful tips for carrying out a SWOT analysis:

-- DO exploit any expertise and resources that are already available within the organisation.
+- Use expertise and resources that are already available within the organisation.

-- DO use SWOT analysis in conjunction with other techniques, such as PESTLE analysis.
+- Use SWOT analysis in conjunction with other techniques, such as PESTLE analysis.

-- DON’T jump to conclusions about the future based on the past or the present.
+- Don’t jump to conclusions about the future based on the past or present.

 When to use a SWOT analysis